How to leave New York residency [Guide + FAQ]

 FAQ

-What triggers the NY residency audit?
+What triggers a NY residency audit?

-Does New York have a 183-day rule?
+Does New York use the 183-day rule?

-What is the residency test in NYC?
+What is NYC’s residency test?

-The New York City residency test involves two main criteria: the Domicile Test and the Statutory Residency Test.
+The New York City residency test uses two main criteria: the Domicile Test and the Statutory Residency Test.
 Under the Domicile Test, an individual is considered a New York City resident for tax purposes if they are domiciled in New York City or maintain a permanent place of abode there and spend more than 183 days there.

 The Statutory Residency Test, on the other hand, deems an individual a resident if they maintain a permanent place of abode in the city for substantially all of the year and spend more than 183 days in New York City.